Top 4 Dog Friendly Beaches in Jacksonville

 1. Atlantic Beach

-Perhaps the biggest draw in the Atlantic Beach area is the 1.5-mile stretch of sandy beach at Kathryn Abbey Hanna Park.
+Perhaps the biggest draw near the Atlantic Beach area is the 1.5-mile stretch of sandy beach at Kathryn Abbey Hanna Park.
 In addition, dogs can sniff their way through the 450-acre park, including its superb trail system and 60-acre freshwater lake.
 Keep in mind that your dog will be sharing the natural beauty of Hanna Park with birds, alligators, foxes and sea turtles, so they must be kept on a leash (up to 8 feet) at all times.
 While you can certainly feed your dog, don’t feed the wildlife.

 Another doggie decree for Hanna Park is that you must adhere to a two-pup limit.
 And while your dog might not be able to ride the waves, you certainly can hang ten at The Poles, a renowned Jacksonville surfing spot that sits just inside the park.